vloison/Handwritten_Text_Recognition/README.md

 The predictions will be stored in `predictions.txt`  in `data_path` folder.

 ```
-python lines_predictor.py --data_path datapath  --model_path --imgH image_height_in_pixels
+python lines_predictor.py --data_path datapath  --model_path ./trained_networks/IAM_model_imgH64.pth --imgH 64
 ```
 /!\ Make sure that each image in the data folder has a unique file name.
+When you use our trained model with imgH as 64 (i.e. IAM_model_imgH64.pth), you have to set the argument --imgH as 64.
 ### 3.b Train a network from scratch

 ```